WallarooLabs/wally/testing/correctness/scripts/effectively-once/README.md

 * Run `reset.sh`
 * Start the Wallaroo cluster with the desired number of workers.
-* Be sure to run `poll-ready.sh -a -v` to verify that all workers are ready for work.
+* Be sure to run `poll-all-ready.sh -v` to verify that all workers are ready for work.

 In Window 2: